 Finally, you’ll go ahead and follow the instructions to setup Gmail with Outlook or Thunderbird and your emails should begin downloading.
 Depending on how many emails you have, it can take quite a while for everything to get downloaded.

 Also, be sure to check the box to Leave a copy of the message on the server.
 You don’t want to download the emails and have them deleted from Gmail.
-If you have any questions, post a comment here!
+Make sure to check out my other posts on how to transfer email between two Gmail accounts and the best practices for switching to a new email address.
+If you have any questions, post a comment here.
+Enjoy!